 We continue to collaborate on timber research in Australia, Austria, the UK and the USA to support the commercialisation of these ideas and approaches.

 Increasing urbanisation means cities will grow up as well as out.
 Wood can play a big part in building the sustainable high-rise cities of the future.
-It’s a truly renewable material and it can compete on cost and performance. ”Carsten Hein Associate Director & Head of the timber competence team, Arup Germany
+It’s a truly renewable material and it can compete on cost and performance. ”Carsten Hein Associate Director and Timber Competence Team Leader at Arup Germany

 Arup continues to innovate in tall structures.
 We created the world’s first bioreactive façade, which uses algae to provide both shading and renewable energy.
 Il Bosco Verticale in Milan is a relatively modest height, but features a forest planted up the building’s exterior.
 Our work on the Al Bahr Towers includes a shading system that opens and closes as the sun moves.
 Elsewhere, our engineers are extending existing buildings upward, integrating vertical farming, and pioneering the safe use of elevators for high-rise fire evacuation.